 Drayton was originally stocked in the early 1990s with a large number of small carp, averaging only a few ounces in weight.
 For several years it was the most prolific match fishery in the UK.
 These fish have now grown on and average 14 to 18lb in weight, with many weighing in at over 20lb.
-The lake record to date is 35lb in summer 2017.
+The lake record to date is 35lb.

 There are portable toilets on site.